mourjo/procrustes/README.md

 3. Limited number of open requests in the system

 ## Dependent services
-This uses the following dependencies on ports:
+This uses the following dependencies on ports (which can be installed via [this docker image](https://github.com/kamon-io/docker-grafana-graphite)):
 1. Grafana on localhost:80
 2. Statsd on localhost:8125